-Press and hold the INFO button for 3 seconds or more and radio will display song titles for each file.

-Press and hold the INFO button again for 3 seconds to return to "elapsed time" display.
+Press and hold the INFO button for three seconds or more and the radio will display song titles for each file.
+Press and hold the INFO button again for three seconds to return to "elapsed time" display.

 Operation Instructions - Auxiliary Mode